Rainbow International School: Charities

-2016: Michael Kulik, Prathik Poojary, Gloria Mrindoko di Monica, Suraj Raj.
+Rainbow works with numerous charities, such as: Arms Around Africa, CARE, Interact, Animal Hope, and Habitat For Humanity.

 Duke of Edinburgh Award

 Rainbow commenced its participation in the Duke of Edinburgh award in September 2014, which was founded by Mr. Skulmosky.
-The current Duke of Edinburgh Award leader is Mr. Morton.
 The award was discontinued at Rainbow temporarily, but reinstated on 27 August 2017.
+It has since been discontinued once again, but the school is currently in the process of bringing it back.